-Designed specifically for weight control, this food is high in protein, low in carbohydrate, and offers a moderate calorie recipe that mirrors a cat’s natural diet.
-This balance sustains your cat’s energy level while helping satisfy their appetite.
+Designed specifically for weight control, this food is high in protein, low in carbohydrate, and offers a moderate-calorie recipe that mirrors a cat’s natural diet.
+This balance sustains your cat’s energy level while helping satisfy its appetite.

 You’ll find no fillers, artificial coloring, flavoring, or preservatives on this ingredient list.
 Pollock is the first ingredient followed by a long list of recognizable foods including peas and chickpeas for vegetable protein and fiber, chicken fat and eggs that satisfy and nourish, turkey, ocean fish, and chicken meal for adequate protein plus pumpkin for healthy digestion, and antioxidant blueberries, cranberries, and salmon oil.

 Best for Senior Cats: Blue Buffalo W+U Weight Management + Urinary Care Wet Food

 Calories: 869 kcal/kg wet food | Flavor: Chicken and whitefish | Prescription Required: Yes

 Many senior kitties struggle to maintain a healthy weight because of inactivity as they age, especially for indoor cats and those with health problems that sap their energy or reduce their mobility.
 Senior, overweight, and/or obese cats often also struggle with urinary problems, so it makes sense to consider a food that addresses both issues.